 If you notice your dog is limping, but have determined it is not an emergency, there are a few things you can do to help.

+First, examine the area.
 If your dog will allow it, try to get a closer look at the affected limb.
 Is there a certain spot your dog is licking?
 This could be the source of the problem.
-Gently handle the foot and leg, looking for cuts, bruises, swelling, heat, tender spots, instability and any other unusual signs.
-Look at the paw pad and between the toes to see if there is a foreign object stuck somewhere.
+Gently handle the foot and leg, looking for cuts, bruises, swelling, heat, tender spots, instability, and any other unusual signs.
+Look at the paw pad and between the toes to see if there is a wound or a foreign object stuck somewhere.
 Check for torn toenails.
 Gently manipulate the joints to check for tenderness or stiffness.
 You may feel or hear grinding in the joints that might indicate arthritis.

 If your dog has a small object in his paw (like a tiny splinter or piece of glass) you can try to dislodge it with tweezers, but be very careful!
 Your dog might bite out of pain and you don't want to get hurt too.
 If you are able to pull out the item, clean it afterward as you would for a small cut.
 If you cannot remove the item (or are uncomfortable trying) go to the vet for help.

-In most cases of limping, there will be no external signs.
+Rest and confinement are best for healing.
+In many cases of limping, there will be no external signs.
 If this is the case for your dog and the limping is not severe, try to keep him quiet and comfortable.
 Encourage your dog to rest and do not take him for a walk or run.
 Do not allow your dog to exercise or jump up.
 Avoid stairs or carry him up and down the steps.
 For potty breaks, take your dog out on a short leash just to do his business.
 At all other times, crate rest is the best plan, especially if you won't be home for part of the day.
 Alternatively, you may confine your dog to a very small area.
 Provide a soft bed that is low to the ground.
 If the limping does not begin to improve within 24-48 hours, bring your dog to the vet for an examination.

-Very important: NEVER give your dog over-the-counter medications unless specifically recommended by your veterinarian.
+Never give your dog over-the-counter medications unless specifically recommended by your veterinarian.
 Ibuprofen, acetaminophen, and naproxen are toxic to dogs.
-Even aspirin can be harmful if used improperly.
+Even aspirin can be harmful if used improperly and can prevent your vet from being able to start your pet on safer and more effective medication for them as they may want.
 In addition, do not give any prescription medications unless they have been prescribed to your dog for this specific problem.
 Contact your veterinarian before giving any medications.

 Causes of Limping in Dogs